 Each month, Halifax, Nationwide and HM Land Registry publish house price indices, tracking the movement in average house prices in the UK.
 Halifax and Nationwide updates are based on mortgage approvals data, while the UK HPI is a joint production by HM Land Registry, Land and Property Services Northern Ireland, ONS and Registers of Scotland.

-On a monthly basis, Halifax said prices were down by 0.5% on February 2025, while Nationwide’s index showed no movement.
+On a monthly basis, Halifax said prices decreased by 0.3% on August 2025, while Nationwide’s index showed a 0.5% rise.

-He said: ‘The unemployment rate is low, earnings are rising at a healthy pace in real terms (i.e. after accounting for inflation), household balance sheets are strong and borrowing costs are likely to moderate a little if Bank Rate is lowered further in the coming quarters as we and most other analysts expect.’
+He said: ‘Despite ongoing uncertainties in the global economy, underlying conditions for potential home buyers in the UK remain supportive.
+Unemployment is low, earnings are rising at a healthy pace, household balance sheets are strong and borrowing costs are likely to moderate a little further if Bank Rate is lowered in the coming quarters as we, and most other analysts, expect.
+Providing the broader economic recovery is maintained, housing market activity is likely to strengthen gradually in the quarters ahead.’

-The UK HPI(3), with the latest data for February 2025, showed a 5.4% increase in house prices compared with February 2024, with no monthly movement from January 2025.
-As the UK HPI figures cover house sales that may have been agreed months previously, there tends to be a lag in the data.
+As the UK HPI figures cover house sales that may have been agreed in months previously, there tends to be a lag in the data.

 Source: Halifax (Methodology), Nationwide (Methodology), UK HPI (Methodology)